Venryx/webpack-string-replacer/README.md

 #### `logFileMatches` - bool

-> If true, files matches by rules will have their paths logged for inspection.
+> If true, files matches by rules will have their paths logged for inspection. (not yet compatible with `optimizeChunkAssets`)

 #### `logFileMatchContents` - bool

-> If true, files matches by rules will have their complete contents logged for inspection.
+> If true, files matches by rules will have their complete contents logged for inspection. (not yet compatible with `optimizeChunkAssets`)

 #### `logAroundPatternMatches` - number

-> If set, locations where patterns are matched will have X characters of the source code (before and after) logged for inspection.
+> If set, locations where patterns are matched will have X characters of the source code (before and after) logged for inspection. (not yet compatible with `optimizeChunkAssets`)

 #### `rules` - Rule[]